esohman/Waseda-DH/README.md

 # Waseda-DH
-Waseda University Digital Humanities projects
+A repository for Waseda University Digital Humanities projects.

+##Japanese Beauty
+To cite:

+##Reddit content moderation
+By Elissa Nakajima-Wickham
+To cite: